Lennoxgonz/Docker-Container-Security-Hardening/README.md

 * This command will return the source code of the application `http://localhost:5000/api/lookup?host=localhost%3Bcat%20app.py`

-* This command will return the username that the web server process is using inside the container, this reveals vulnerability #3
+* This command will return the username that the web server process is using inside the container, this reveals vulnerability #4
 `http://localhost:5000/api/lookup?host=localhost%3B%20whoami`

 * This command will return all ENV variables `http://localhost:5000/api/lookup?host=localhost%3Benv`

-#### Vulnerability #2 - Vulnerable Python Image ####
+#### Vulnerability #2 - Vulnerable and Floating Python Image ####

 **Vulnerable code**

-`FROM python:3.7-slim`
+`FROM python:3.7`

-This Python image has known vulnerabilities
+This Python image is based on a version of Python that has reached end of life and has known vulnerabilities.
+These vulnerabilities can be found with a tool like Trivy or directly on the Docker Hub website.

+In addition it is a floating tag, this means it is not pinned to one specific image of Python.
+Instead it points to the latest version published by the image maintainer.
+This is problematic as introduces unpredictable bugs, changes, and security vulnerabilities as the image may change with subsequent rebuilds.

 **Hardened code**

+`FROM python:3.13.5-slim-bookworm`

+This Python image is up to date and has no know vulnerabilties.
+It is also very specific, or pinned, this ensures that the image stays exactly the same on subsequent rebuild to ensure no unexpected issues are introduced by using a slightly different imager version.

 **Excecuting exploit**